Pre-Medicine through Chemistry at Southern Oregon University

 Simply stated, there isn't one.
 Medical schools accept students with many different types of academic backgrounds.
 Many students choose to major in a natural science as they feel it prepares them well for the Medical College Admissions Test (MCAT) and medical study.
 Whatever route a student takes, it should prepare them not only for the science of medicine but also for the 'people' side of medicine.

 Specific medical programs will require or recommend additional classes for acceptance.
-Commonly recommended courses include genetics, a year of biochemistry, and psychology.
+Commonly recommended courses include genetics, a year of biochemistry, and psychology (which are also important parts of the new MCAT).

 What GPA and MCAT scores will make me a competitive applicant?

 The answer to this question changes slightly from program to program and is influenced by other factors.
-Typically, a science GPA of 3.5 or higher combined with a 30 on the MCAT (at least 10 on each section) will make a student competitive.
-For example, the Oregon Health Sciences University School of Medicine (http://www.ohsu.edu/som/) 2005-2006 entering class had an average total GPA of 3.63, an average science GPA of 3.57, and average MCAT score of 31.
+Typically, a science GPA of 3.5 or higher combined with a 507-510 on the new MCAT (~ 30 on the old MCAT - at least 10 on each section) will make a student competitive.
+For example, Oregon Health Sciences University School of Medicine's (http://www.ohsu.edu/som/) most recent entering class had an average total GPA of 3.66, an average science GPA of 3.61, and average MCAT score of 31.

 What other experiences are medical colleges looking for besides my academic training?